 These are related.
 A risk is a probability.
 A threat is the entity or occurrence that will produce harm.
 Untreated waste can be a threat.
 The risk level depends on how it is stored, physiochemical nature of the waste, etc.

-Large-scale management is often accompanied by formal risk management evaluation for presentation to a regulatory agency. an insurance company, or their investors and managers.

-The EPA developed a metric called the Hazard Ratio: this is especially appropriate for air pollution risk and is the ratio of the concentration of a substance to the concentration which would not pose any hazard to a normal human.
-A hazard ratio that is under 1 is good and indicates the hazard is not serious.
-The Hazard Index is what you get when you add up all the Hazard Ratios for materials in the air that harm the same organ system.

-No. 8: These are related.
-A risk is a probability.
-A threat is the entity or occurrence that will produce harm.
-Untreated waste can be a threat.
-The risk level depends on how it is stored, physiochemical nature of the waste, etc.

-Large-scale management is often accompanied by formal risk management evaluation for presentation to a regulatory agency. an insurance company, or their investors and managers.
+Waste managers often get involved with a formal risk management evaluation for presentation to a regulatory agency. an insurance company, or their investors and managers.

 The EPA developed a metric called the Hazard Ratio: this is especially appropriate for air pollution risk and is the ratio of the concentration of a substance to the concentration which would not pose any hazard to a normal human.
 A hazard ratio that is under 1 is good and indicates the hazard is not serious.
 The Hazard Index is what you get when you add up all the Hazard Ratios for materials in the air that harm the same organ system.